 Voluntary Code of Best Practices for the Use of Shopping Bags

 The Voluntary Code defined 20 concrete measures to reduce the quantity of shopping bags distributed and disposed of every year in Quebec.
-The recommended actions included promoting the use of reusable bags and other durable containers in order to encourage the reuse, recovery and recycling of shopping bags as well as to raise awareness and inform store personnel and consumers about the issue.
+Recommended actions include promoting the use of reusable bags and other durable containers in order to encourage the reuse, recovery and recycling of shopping bags, as well as raising awareness and educating store personnel and consumers about the issue.